adrinjalali/enhancement_proposals/slep025/proposal.rst

 1. We could not add the method.
 The user would always have to manually import ``FrozenEstimator`` from ``sklearn.frozen``, and wrap their estimator with it.

-2. We could provide a method under `skelarn` or `sklearn.base`.
+2. We could provide a method under `sklearn` or `sklearn.base`.
 Which would mean the user would have to import from ``sklearn`` or ``sklearn.base`` to use the method::

     from sklearn.calibration import CalibratedClassifierCV